Reviewing Great Ajax Corp. (AJX)'s and Gaming and Leisure Properties Inc. (NASDAQ:GLPI)'s results | New Business Observer

 |4.1%

-The next table highlights the shown recommendations and ratings for Great Ajax Corp. and Gaming and Leisure Properties Inc.
+The following table given below contains the ratings and recommendations for Great Ajax Corp. and Gaming and Leisure Properties Inc.

 |Sell Ratings